-For some parents, education access is a concern they face every day.
+For some parents, access to education is a concern they face every day.
 This is the fear of many undocumented families and students that are misled or not informed about college opportunities in the United States.
 Unfortunately, undocumented families are not informed about the universities that welcome undocumented students.

 This post is the continuation of another post where I address college opportunities misconceptions that undocumented individuals experience because of their immigration status.
 The first post, titled undocumented students and the college process discusses how families and students may apply for colleges in the United States.

 Identified and former English language learners are students often left behind and uninformed about the college application process.
 As a result, undocumented immigrants hesitate and avoid asking questions.
 Additionally, in many cases, miss important application deadlines.